A woman uses her credit card to pay for gas at the pump.

-If you think your card has been skimmed, contact your financial institution immediately.
+3. If you think a thief has skimmed your card, contact your financial institution immediately.

 Credit cards are more popular than ever for several reasons, including the security they provide.
 Thanks to technology, credit card transactions have become more secure over the years.
 But technology has also allowed scammers to create new ways to steal your personal information.
 One of the methods that thieves use to get this information is credit card skimming.